In today’s noisy world, choosing what to care about is important.

 We judge everything and anything.
 Social media aids us.

-This gossip does not add any value.
-It makes us feel better, momentarily.
+This gossip makes us feel better, momentarily.
 But overall, it leads to jealousy, negativity, and unhappiness.
+It does not add any value.

 Shed off jealousy.
 Instead, get inspired.
 If another human could do it, you can too.
 And don’t forget — you might not even care for those things.